cheszn/Revenue_Magnet/README.md

 - Expanding the analytics dashboard for more in-depth insights.
 - Integration with live data sources for real-time data analysis.

+## Getting Started

+To run the application:
+1. Activate the virtual environment.
+2. Navigate to the application directory.
+3. Run `streamlit run app.py`.

 ## Set up your Environment

 ### **`macOS`** type the following commands :